pringscreem/FileCombiner/README.md

 Disclaimer:
 	This project has been used as a learning exercise as well as a potential tool for integration into future projects.
 As such, the use of generative AI has been restricted to question and answer, rather than outright code generation.
-Specifically, for syntax review and reminders, and general knowledge questions.
+Specifically, Chat-GPT was used for syntax review and reminders, and general knowledge questions.

 Current Use:
 	The program is used from the command line, by executing the file with command